mabbasbangash97/mabbasbangash97/README.md

 ## Hi there 👋

 # 💫 About Me:
-🔭 I’m currently working on MERN and Next JS stack along with python.<br>👯 I’m looking to collaborate on projects involving AI and Data Science/Analytics.<br>🌱 I’m currently learning Data Science<br>💬 Ask me anything in the realms of Data Science, Web Development, Artificial Intelligence .
+🔭 I’m currently working on MERN and Next JS stack along with python (Django).<br>👯 I’m looking to collaborate on projects involving AI and Data Science/Analytics.<br>🌱 I’m currently learning Data Science<br>💬 Ask me anything in the realms of Data Science, Artificial Intelligence & Web Development.

 ## 🌐 Socials: